supersymmetry-TEAM/DjangoRest-custom-authentication-example/README.md

 prerequsite - python 3.8.5

-this is quick setting for DjangoRest token authentication.
+this is quick api code for DjangoRest token authentication.

-And the setup has already been completed for DjangoRest.